Light trading volume seen as black spot in banks' results

-(Reuters) - Trading revenue was likely to be a black spot in U.S. banks’ third-quarter earnings, as volatility remained low, and investors have little hope the fourth quarter will be much better.
+Oct 11 (Reuters) - Trading revenue was likely to be a black spot in U.S. banks’ third quarter earnings, as volatility remained low, and investors have little hope the fourth quarter will be much better.

-U.S. banks' equity trading volume has been hit by record lows in volatility as investors have less reason to trade if stocks are not moving much.
-At the end of the third quarter, the quarterly average for the CBOE market volatility index .VIX, was at its lowest ever.
-Trading volume graphic: tmsnrt.rs/2kHUdmv
+U.S. banks’ equity trading volume has been hit by record lows in volatility as investors have less reason to trade if stocks are not moving much.
+At the end of the third quarter, the quarterly average for the CBOE market volatility index, was at its lowest ever.

 On top of this, traders said that equity trading had also been dampened by an ongoing rise in popularity of passive investment instruments such as exchange traded funds over active investing.